 Allegan is a very small city located in the state of Michigan.
-With a population of 5,071 people and three constituent neighborhoods, Allegan is the 196th largest community in Michigan.
-Allegan has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.
+With a population of 5,034 people and three constituent neighborhoods, Allegan is the 196th largest community in Michigan.

-Unlike some cities, Allegan isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Allegan are a mix of both white- and blue-collar jobs.
-Overall, Allegan is a city of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Allegan who work in office and administrative support (19.14%), sales jobs (10.64%), and maintenance occupations (9.28%).
+Allegan is a blue-collar town, with 36.39% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Allegan is a city of professionals, production and manufacturing workers, and managers.
+There are especially a lot of people living in Allegan who work in management occupations (11.09%), office and administrative support (9.14%), and sales jobs (6.18%).

-The per capita income in Allegan in 2010 was $19,318, which is lower middle income relative to Michigan and the nation.
-This equates to an annual income of $77,272 for a family of four.
+The per capita income in Allegan in 2010 was $26,620, which is middle income relative to Michigan and the nation.
+This equates to an annual income of $106,480 for a family of four.
 However, Allegan contains both very wealthy and poor people as well.

 The people who call Allegan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Allegan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Allegan include Irish, English, Dutch, and Polish.
+Important ancestries of people in Allegan include German, Dutch, Irish, English, and Polish.

 The most common language spoken in Allegan is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Polish and Spanish.